DarkGenrok/Pi5VideoLooper/README.md

 1. Copy the compatible video files to the root of a USB.
 2. Connect the USB to the Pi and reboot.

-Any video file detected will be copied to the SD card for playback.
-You will get a 10 second countdown before the video playback begins.

 When booted, the Pi will copy all video files on the USB drive (see [introduction](#introduction) for accepted file types) to a playlist on the Pi.
-The playlist will then automatically start looping.
+You will get a 10 second countdown before the video playback begins looping.